jpulse-net/jpulse-framework/README.md

-# jPulse Framework v1.0.0-rc.1
+# jPulse Framework v1.0.0-rc.2

 A modern **MEVN stack** (MongoDB, Express, Vue.js, Node.js) web application framework designed for enterprise and government organizations.
 Built on **MVC architecture**, jPulse uniquely supports **both MPA and SPA patterns**, giving you the flexibility to choose the right architecture for each part of your application.

-**🎉 Release Candidate 1**: Production-ready WebSocket and Redis integration with real-time multi-user communication capabilities.
+**🎉 Release Candidate 2**: Zero-configuration auto-discovery architecture with automatic controller registration, API endpoint detection, and SPA routing.

 ## Why jPulse?